 Wiesel, Elie.
 Night.
 New York: Hill and Wang, 2006.

-- “Judge not, lest you be judged.”—Then the cue: “Choose a position and take your stand.”
+- Statement 1: “Judge not, lest you be judged.”—Then the cue: “Choose a position and take your stand.”

-- “People in glass houses shouldn’t throw stones.”—Then the cue to move.
+- Statement 2: “People in glass houses shouldn’t throw stones.”—Then the cue to move.

-- “All that is needed for evil to triumph is for good people to do nothing.”—Then the cue to move.
+- Statement 3: “All that is needed for evil to triumph is for good people to do nothing.”—Then the cue to move.

-- Distribute the From Where I Stood to Where I Stand handout.
+Distribute the From Where I Stood to Where I Stand handout.
 Make sure each student has two different colors of pen or pencil.
 Have each student indicate, in one color, the “hallway position” they chose for each statement.
-Discuss why students chose the positions that they did.
-Do the same with the second statement.
-Do the same with the third.
-Discuss the following:
+Then, with the second color pen or pencil, have them indicate the position they would take after considering August Landmesser’s story.
+Discuss why students initially chose the positions that they did, and if they changed positions after considering Landmesser’s story, why they did so.

 - Do the first two statements mean that one should keep silent in the face of evil?
 Why do you think so?

 - Does the third statement mean that we should judge the actions of others?
 How do you know?

 - How, if at all, can the contradictory ideas in the previous two questions be reconciled?
 (That is, the idea that on the one hand, we shouldn’t ever judge others, but on the other hand, that we should take action against injustice.)

 - Are there times when judgment is required in order to take a just action?

 The real “learning moment” would come with bringing the Landmesser picture back up and discuss where students moved.
 Do they see a comparison between their choices and August’s choice?
 That if they knew moving in the “positive” direction had a personal cost, would they still take it?

 Ask students to think about these questions, but not necessarily to respond out loud: What is the significance of courage in a society built on democratic principles?
 What is your personal response to situations requiring courage?